Intel for Mental Health

 But here's the good news:

-From the 3rd day of his starting on the insights
+From the 3rd day of his starting on the suggestions

 - No suicidal ideation